telecomcraft/homelabs/docs/labs/networks/general/cloning-a-network-host-template.md

 * Run `sudo dpkg-reconfigure openssh-server` generate new key pairs.
 * Run `ls /etc/ssh` again to confirm the creation of the new key pairs.

-## Step 3: Create Two More Cloned Network Hosts
+## Step 3: Create Three More Cloned Network Hosts

 Now your network host is ready for use.
 Remember to always complete the steps above when creating new hosts.
+Before we wrap this lab up, you'll get some more practice.

-As a last step for this lab, use the steps above to create two more hosts named `host2` and `host3`, which we'll be using in the next lab, [Directly Connecting Network Hosts]().
+Use the steps above to create three more hosts named `host2`, `host3`, and `host4`, which we'll be using in the next lab, [Directly Connecting Network Hosts]().